roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Dashboard

-A method of presenting data relating to users in a graphic or chart form.
+A container for one or more charts relating to a table.

 [Find out more about dashboards here](../../maker/model-driven-apps/create-edit-dashboards.md)